MariusRossouw/svelte-tab-component/README.md

 ## Styling
-Can be set with variables assosiated with every element
+Can be set with variables associated with every element
 ```
 --tabContainer-button-font-family
 --tabContainer-button-padding